 Dickson joined the U.S. Army on October 5, 1942.
 She was initially assigned to Fort Ontario, New York.
 She married U.S. Army 2nd Lieutenant Frank S. Guiner (1910–1970) at St. Paul’s Church in Oswego, New York on November 26, 1942.
 Interestingly, she served under a version of her maiden name, Emelda M. Dickson.
 (One of her daughters recalled she received her nickname of Dixie during the war.)
 The couple was separated by the war.
 Guiner switched to the U.S. Army Air Forces during the war and served in the 8th Air Force in England; he subsequently remained as an officer in the newly independent U.S. Air Force, eventually retiring as a lieutenant colonel in 1958.

-It is likely, but not confirmed, that 2nd Lieutenant Dickson was one of the 32nd Station Hospital’s original 55 nurses.
-(This is conjecture based on a document which stated she was being transferred from Fort Ontario to Camp Kilmer, New Jersey on December 27, 1942; the 32nd’s nurses joined the unit there on December 29.)
-Dickson definitely served with the unit in Algeria.
+2nd Lieutenant Dickson served at Fort Ontario, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
 In a document dated November 10, 1943, Lieutenant Colonel Harold L. Goss endorsed her application for naturalization, stating, “Her character is Excellent.”
 He added, “This young woman will make an excellent citizen.”
 Her approved Certificate of Naturalization was sent back to the 32nd Station Hospital on December 28, 1943.

 As of December 31, 1943, 1st Lieutenant Dickson was listed on the 32nd Station Hospital’s nurses roster with the duty of Operating Room Supervisor.
 She was promoted to 1st lieutenant on October 22, 1943 along with four other nurses in supervisor positions.
 (Prior to that time, Principal Chief Nurse Brammer was the only nurse in the unit with the rank of 1st lieutenant).
 The May 1, 1944 roster listed her as position as Nurse Operating Room.
 The December 31, 1944 roster listed her as Supervisor, Operating Room.